Optimal Policies for Convex Symmetric Stochastic Dynamic Teams and their Mean-field Limit: Introduction and literature review

 \end{itemize}

 The organization of the paper is as follows: we study convex exchangeable dynamic teams with finite horizons in Section \ref{sec:4}, and we study mean-field teams in Section \ref{sec:mft}.
-We obtain globally optimal solutions for finite horizon problems with a symmetric partially nested information structure and LQG mean-field teams in Section \ref{sec:3a}, and we discuss average cost LQG team problems with a symmetric information structure and with the one step delayed sharing pattern and sparsity in Section \ref{sec:ave} and Section \ref{sec:one}, respectively.
+We obtain globally optimal solutions for finite horizon problems with a symmetric partially nested information structure and LQG mean-field teams in Section \ref{sec:3a}, and we discuss average cost LQG team problems with a symmetric information structure in Section \ref{sec:ave}, respectively.